artemiscloud/artemiscloud-examples/operator/keycloak/README.md

 ## Step 1 Deploy ArtemisCloud operator

-Go to the base dir and run
+Go to the example root dir and run

     `$ ./deploy_operator.sh`